First grade can be a scary thing, even without the burden of making history.

 a teacher, and local civil rights leaders.

-by Mayor A.C.
-Wharton of Memphis and premiered at the National Civil Rights Museum
+is narrated by Mayor A.C.
+Wharton of Memphis and premiered at the National Civil Rights

-on the 50th anniversary of the students' historic steps.
-The film has screened for
+Museum on the 50th anniversary of the students' historic steps.
+The film has screened

 Rock Civil Rights Film Festival and San Diego Black Film Festival and being featured